"So, I traveled all around the world,

 She learned chocolate from 5 of the world's top master chocolatiers from France.

 That's why each flavor of these Aurora chocolates is very delicious.

-If you see similar colorful chocolate anywhere, chances are it's done with an airbrush.
+If you see similar colorful chocolate anywhere, chances are it had done with an airbrush.

 But, only a few chefs in the world utilize airbrushing because of its very delicate nature.

 In fact, practically every chocolatier knows how to do it.

 because the massive time consumption is borderline impractical.

 The beautiful, shiny colors you see are created with colored cocoa butter.